cienai/IntegrationHub/powerbi/README.md

 # **Step-by-step instructions:**

 **Step 1: GitHub Integration Hub**

-Download files from Cien.ai’s Integration Hub [(https://github.com/cienai/IntegrationHub/tree/main)](https://github.com/cienai/IntegrationHub/tree/main))

-to a Windows computer:
+Download files from Cien.ai’s Integration Hub [(https://github.com/cienai/IntegrationHub/tree/main)](https://github.com/cienai/IntegrationHub/tree/main)) to a Windows computer:

-/powerbi
+**/powerbi**

-GTM Suite - Automatic Data Enhancement Report.pbix
+- GTM Suite - Automatic Data Enhancement Report.pbix

-GTM Suite - Dataset - Automatic Enhancement .pbix
+- GTM Suite - Dataset - Automatic Enhancement .pbix

-GTM Suite - Dataset - Sales Performance.pbix
+- GTM Suite - Dataset - Sales Performance.pbix

-GTM Suite - Management Report.pbix
+- GTM Suite - Management Report.pbix

-GTM Suite - Strategy Report.pbix
+- GTM Suite - Strategy Report.pbix

-GTM Suite - Tactical Report.pbix
+- GTM Suite - Tactical Report.pbix

-GTM Suite - Utility Box Report.pbix
+- GTM Suite - Utility Box Report.pbix

-/pbi\_deploy
+**/scripts**
+/pbi_deploy

-README.md
+- README.md

-Pbi\_cfg.json

-PBI\_deploy.ps1
+- cfg.json
+- deploy.ps1

 **Step 2: Sign in to the Power BI Service**

 Open your web browser and go to the Power BI Service website (https://app.powerbi.com).
 Sign in with your Power BI account credentials.

 **Step 3: Create or Select a “GTM Suite Staging” Workspace**

 In Power BI Service (online), Workspaces are used to organize datasets, reports, and dashboards.
 You can create a new workspace or select an existing one.
-You will need a Premium-per-User Power BI license to do this, and the workspace access level should be “Admin”.
+*Note: You will need a Premium-per-User Power BI license to do this, and the workspace access level should be “Admin”.*

-1. To create a new “GTM Suite Staging” workspace, click on "Workspaces" in the left sidebar, then click "Create a workspace."
+a/ To create a new “GTM Suite Staging” workspace, click on "Workspaces" in the left sidebar, then click "Create a workspace." or b/ To select an existing workspace, click on "Workspaces" and choose the workspace you want to use.

-Or

-To select an existing workspace, click on "Workspaces" and choose the workspace you want to use.

-Note: The workspace settings need to be set as “Premium-Per-User” and “Large Data Set Storage Format”.
+*Note: The workspace settings need to be set as “Premium-Per-User” and “Large Data Set Storage Format”.*

 **Step 3: Datasets - settings and publishing to workspace**

 In Power BI Desktop (local):